breez/breez-sdk-docs/src/guide/about_breez_sdk_greenlight.md

 - [x]  Built-in fiat on-ramp
 - [x]  Free open-source solution

-## How Does Native *(Greenlight Implementation)* Work?
+## How Does the Breez SDK - Greenlight Work?

-The Breez SDK - Native *(Greenlight Implementation)* allows end-users to send and receive payments using the Breez SDK through several key components:
+The Breez SDK - Greenlight allows end-users to send and receive payments using the Breez SDK through several key components:

 - **Signer**: The app integrating the Breez SDK runs a validating signer that interacts with the end-user node.